 Index Fund – If you want instant diversification at a low price, you can buy an index fund ETF such as the FTSE 100.
 When you buy the FTSE 100 ETF, you are essentially buying an ownership stake in each of the biggest 100 companies listed in the UK; You buy 7.13% of HSBC, 6.04% of Royal Dutch Shell, 5.64% of BP, 3.72% of GSK and so on.

 Buying And Selling Shares – How to do it.

-Say you chose to invest in individuals shares from the above list, the first thing you need to do is research which company’s shares you want to invest in.
+Say you chose to invest in individuals shares from the above list, the first thing you need to do is research which company’s shares you want to invest in or alternatively you could look at Social Trading so you’re able to get to grips with the ropes first.
 I have written an article on what new investors should look for in their first share purchase so have a look at it to give you a good starting point.
 Also have a look at my master list of stocks for companies I consider to be the best in the world.